Raven banner: 10th century

-A triangular banner appearing to depict a bird (possibly a raven) appears on a penny minted by Olaf Cuaran around 940.
+A triangular banner appearing to depict a tilted cross (possibly a bird) appears on a penny minted by Olaf Cuaran around 940.
 The coin features a roughly right isosceles triangular standard, with the two equilateral sides situated at the top and staff, respectively.
 Along the hypotenuse are a series of five tabs or tassels.
 The staff is topped by what appears to be a cross; this may indicate a fusion of pagan and Christian symbolism.

 The raven banner was also a standard used by the Norse Jarls of Orkney.
 According to the Orkneyinga Saga, it was made for Sigurd the Stout by his mother, a völva or shamanic seeress.
 She told him that the banner would "bring victory to the man it's carried before, but death to the one who carries it."
 The saga describes the flag as "a finely made banner, very cleverly embroidered with the figure of a raven, and when the banner fluttered in the breeze, the raven seemed to be flying ahead."
 Sigurd's mother's prediction came true when, according to the sagas, all of the bearers of the standard met untimely ends.
 The "curse" of the banner ultimately fell on Jarl Sigurd himself at the Battle of Clontarf: